 - Self-Confidence (SC) - Emotional independence from the judgment of others; self-motivation; confidence in one’s own capacity and expected performance.

-In addition, the BIP has an ‘Impression Management’ scale which assesses an aspect of the test-taker’s approach to the questionnaire and enables the user to obtain, to some extent, the extent to which respondents are emphasising more or less positive aspects of themselves.
+In addition, the BIP has an ‘Impression Management’ scale which assesses an aspect of the test taker’s approach to the questionnaire and enables the test user to obtain, to some extent, the extent to which respondents are emphasising more or less positive aspects of themselves.

 The supplementary Observer-Rated Version (Form O) is a short, 42-item questionnaire which can be used by observers to rate the test taker on the 14 dimensions of the BIP.
 For the sake of time efficiency, in Form O, each BIP dimension is addressed with just three items.
 Form O has not been normed as a metric in its own right.
 It is exclusively a reference or support tool which provides some useful information about divergence between self-image and public image which might be discussed in coaching conversations or in team development contexts.